LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 For the list of all field types, click [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)!

 ### Indexing Strings
-There are two kinds of string data types:
+There are two kinds of string field types:
 1. Text
 2. Keyword

 By default, every string gets mapped twice as a text field and as a keyword multi-field.
-Each data type is primed for different types of requests.
+Each field type is primed for different types of requests.

 `Text` field type is designed for full-text searches.